glycerine/tmframe/README.md

        The one pre-defined user EVTNUM value is:

-       -1 => an error message string in utf8 follows; it is of length UCOUNT, and is not zero terminated.
+       -1 => an error message string in utf8 follows; it is of length UCOUNT, and the count includes a zero termination byte.

        Any custom user-defined types added by the user will therefore start at EVTNUM = -2.
 The last usable EVTNUM is